 We are going to see over 60% of Gilston Park Estate retained as green open space, with new walking paths, trails, parks, public gardens, countryside and woodland; as well as a whole range of new sports and playing facilities for new and existing residents to enjoy.

-It is the southern part of Gilston Park Estate, not the land closest to Hunsdon, that currently lies within the Green Belt.
-Within the Pre-Submission District Plan, to facilitate the development of urgently needed homes in a sustainable location, East Herts Council have amended the Green Belt boundary to accommodate development at the Gilston Area.
+It is the southern part of Gilston Park Estate, rather than the land closest to Hunsdon, that currently lies within the Green Belt.
+East Herts Council propose amending the Green Belt boundary to accommodate development at the Gilston Area.

 £500m of new infrastructure

 Residents of Hunsdon will see a massive investment in local infrastructure, including four new primary schools, new secondary school provision, nursery places, as well as healthcare facilities such as doctor’s surgeries and pharmacies.
 The plans will also include new village centres and community facilities which will benefit existing local residents.
-Hunsdon will benefit from access to more bridleways and tracks for walking, running, riding, cycling and outdoor pursuits.
+Hunsdon will benefit from access to more bridleways and tracks for walking, running, riding, cycling and outdoor pursuits, and improved connections to Harlow.

 Gilston Park will be enhanced and retained at the heart of the development.
 It will have sports facilities, play areas, pavilions, informal grassland, wildflower meadows and retained trees.
 The park will be a lasting legacy for the enjoyment of future generations from all the towns and villages in the area.